 1. Enrolment at Massey University requires completion of admission to the University, admission to a specific qualification, and enrolment in a programme.

 2. Every applicant must complete enrolment requirements which include submission of an Admission Application, written acceptance of any Offer of Place in a qualification (unless waived in writing by the University), submission of an Enrolment Application and acceptance of any Offer of Enrolment.
 Applicants returning to enrol in the same qualification are required to submit an Enrolment Application and accept an Offer of Enrolment each academic year.

-3. Applicants who wish to study full-time should apply to enrol for 120 credits of study in an academic year.
+3. Applicants who wish to study full-time should apply to enrol for 105 or 120 credits of study in an academic year.

 4. Massey University has an on-line system for admission and enrolment.
 A paper-based enrolment system will be used which comprises the same steps as the on-line system when the on-line system is inoperative for any reason or in other special circumstances as permitted by the Deputy Vice-Chancellor, Students and Global Engagement (University Registrar).

 5. Generally, all applicants are expected to submit their applications so that they are received by the University on or before the due date.
 For most students the due dates for 2023 are as listed below:

 Due dates for admission applications

 |For qualifications starting in||New and Returning Applicants applying for a new qualification|

 3 February 2023 (Domestic and returning International students)